Working Capital Advisors (UK) Ltd. Acquires Additional Shares in

 Profile of Working Capital Advisors (UK) Ltd.

-Working Capital Advisors (UK) Ltd. is a renowned investment firm based in London.
-The firm's portfolio consists of four stocks, with a total equity of $142 million.
-Its top holdings include Funko Inc. (FNKO, Financial), Stitch Fix Inc. (SFIX, Financial), Open Lending Corp.
+Working Capital Advisors (UK) Ltd. is an investment firm based in London, UK.
+The firm's investment philosophy is centered around identifying undervalued companies with strong growth potential.
+The firm's top holdings include Funko Inc. (FNKO, Financial), Stitch Fix Inc. (SFIX, Financial), Open Lending Corp.
 (LPRO, Financial), and Hagerty Inc. (HGTY, Financial).
-The firm primarily invests in the Consumer Cyclical and Financial Services sectors.
+The firm's equity stands at $142 million, with its investments primarily focused on the Consumer Cyclical and Financial Services sectors.

 Overview of Funko Inc.

 The largest guru holder of Funko Inc. is Hotchkis & Wiley Capital Management LLC.
-However, the exact percentage of shares held by the firm is not available at the moment.
+However, the exact share percentage held by the firm is currently not available.

 Conclusion